gaib-ai/symbiotic-super-sum/README.md

 -   `deployer`: A short-lived service that waits for the chains to be healthy.
 -   `genesis-generator`: A short-lived service that generates the configuration for the Symbiotic relay network.
 -   `relay-sidecar-*`: The nodes of the Symbiotic relay network.
--   `dvn-worker`: The off-chain worker that listens for LayerZero events and submits Symbiotic-backed verifications.
+-   `dvn-node-*`: The off-chain nodes that listen for LayerZero events and compete to submit Symbiotic-backed verifications.

 ## Cleanup